-Technical divers can find an amazing amount of yet to be explored caves on the Yucatan Peninsula.
+There are many amazing amount of caves to be explore around the Yucatan Peninsula.
 These caves connect cenotes, or underwater sink-holes, which are found in the jungle and can lead out through an extensive underground cave system to the sea.
-Casual divers will enjoy the tropical warm and clear blue waters in the Golf of Mexico and the Caribbean Sea, where the stunning coral reefs of the Parque Marino Nacional Arrecifes de Cozumel are apart of the world's second largest reef system and support a huge variety of species.